Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/performance-and-caching.md

 !!!info "Content Delivery Network"
     - A CDN (Content Delivery Network) refers to a geographically distributed group of servers that work together to provide fast delivery of Internet content.
-    - CDN caching policy is only relevant to [remote evaluation](./evaluation/remote-evaluation.md) performance.
+    - The CDN caches variant responses for [remote evaluation](./evaluation/remote-evaluation.md) and flag configurations for [local evaluation](./evaluation/local-evaluation.md).

 After a response for a request has been computed and retrieved, it's cached so it can be reused to make future requests faster.
 Experiment uses a CDN to cache the experiments and feature flags for a user for low latency access on subsequent requests.